cherrypy/cherrypy/sphinx/source/extend.rst

 canvas to perform persistent operations as server-wide functions live outside the request processing itself.
 They are available to the whole process as long as the bus lives.

+Typical use cases:

+- Keeping a pool of connection to an external server so that your need not to re-open them on each request (database connections for instance).
+- Background processing (say you need work to be done without blocking the whole request itself).

 Publish/Subscribe pattern